pkp/zenodo/README.md

 If the [funding metadata plugin](https://github.com/ajnyga/funding) is installed and enabled, the plugin will attempt to add funding metadata to the exported record.
 Only funding metadata which is supported by Zenodo will be included in the exported record.
+The ROR API is used to look up ROR IDs for funders, as the funding plugin currently uses DOIs for funders.

 ### Embargoes and Restricted Data